Author has written 12 stories for Slayers, Tenchi Muyo, Anime X-overs, Mega Man, Pokémon, Garfield, Megas XLR, and Touhou Project.

 Hi, this is Curtis Wildcat: churning out fanfics that make no sense since 1999.

-Fanfictional interests: I've been focusing mostly on Mega Man and the Touhou Project, although I'll read most anything that isn't an insult to my tastes.
+Fanfictional interests: While I prefer Touhou-related stuff, I'll read most anything that isn't an insult to my tastes.

 Television interests: Pokemon, formerly-local professional sports games (Tigers, Pistons, Red Wings).
 There's very little, if anything, that's actually good on TV nowadays; and since I have a 40-hour work week, I can't stick around the house and find out where it is.

 Favorite movies: Big Jake, Star Wars: Episode IV, The Inspector General, Support Your Local Sheriff!, Duck Soup, The Rookie.
 Big Jake in particular is one of the few movies where I can just sit and watch the whole thing without feeling that I have to leave for some reason or another.

 I used to be a Michigan man (raised, not born).
 I spent a little over two decades of my life in Dearborn Heights, so you can imagine that it was a bit of a shock for me when I moved to Kansas in 2007.
 I spent 13 of those years dealing with jerks who loved to take advantage of my short temper, a bad trait of mine that I've had to force back under control.
 (Why they focused on that and not my obesity, I'll never understand.)

 I work 40 hours a week as a title researcher and I'm easily distracted by a multitude of stuff, so I apologize for my complete lack of updates.